njersch/mission-control/README.md

 ### Create a new to-do from your other devices

 If you're not on your computer, you can add to-dos to your backlog remotely.
 Simply send an email with the title of your to-do as the subject line to your Gmail address with `+todo` added to your user name, for example max+todo@example.com.
-It may take a few minutes until new to-dos will be moved from your inbox to your backlog.
+On iPhone, iPad and Mac, you may use this [Shortcut](https://www.icloud.com/shortcuts/48fe81eef76d41798784a928cc7fa6e0) to add to-dos with two simple taps.

 ### Organise, view and snooze your to-dos